hadronized/this-week-in-neovim.org/README.md

+Notice: This project now lives at https://dotfyle.com/this-week-in-neovim.
+See https://dotfyle.com/this-week-in-neovim/46#update-twin for a longer explanation.

+---

 # This Week In Neovim

-This repository holds the source code of https://this-week-in-neovim.org.
+This repository holds the source code of https://this-week-in-neovim.org (this domain does not belong to this project anymore.
+Use at your own risk.).

 <!-- vim-markdown-toc GFM -->